 Our primary building style derives inspiration from many sources: from the homes of African villagers, the landscape, the handmade approach, and the improvised design by eye rather than the obviously contrived (called kienyeji in Swahili).
 We have sought to develop lodges that are sensitive to local culture and aesthetics, connect to the local community and conservation of wildlife and seek to use resources responsibly.

-We have been refining and upgrading the unique Volcanoes Safaris lodges as part of a 4 year plan to re-imagine the properties, due to be completed in 2022.
+We have been refining and upgrading the unique Volcanoes Safaris lodges as part of a 4 year plan to re-imagine the properties, which was completed in 2022.
 The understated, timeless, distinctive style of Volcanoes lodges is being evolved in a subtle way so the lodges do not lose their essential character, and the Volcanoes style of design and decoration is being taken to a new luxury level.
 The colors and textures of local fabrics and artefacts reflect the warmth and exuberance of the cultures from the Great Lakes of Africa.

 Tracking chimpanzees in their natural habitat, as they swing from the branches in the canopy high above the forest floor is nothing short of exhilarating.
 The chimps effortlessly cross and scamper through the trees above the gorge, and visitors on the other hand must cross the river using natural bridges in order to keep up with the chimps.
 So although the walk usually lasts only 2–3 hours, descending the steep gorge and crossing the log bridges over the river requires some agility and fitness.